 An absolute favorite amongst young Japanese high school students, melon soda is widely available and is a particular treat at karaoke bars and other places where students congregate!
 For a particularly decadent twist, add a scoop of vanilla ice cream for a melon soda float.

-Calpis is a non-carbonated soft drink with a very unique taste.
-It has a somewhat sweet and milky texture and a light, slightly sour aftertaste not unlike Yakult.
+Calpis is a non-carbonated soft drink with a very unique taste (though it is also available as Calpis Soda, the bubbly version).
+It has a somewhat sweet and milky texture and a light, slightly sour aftertaste, not unlike Yakult.
 It is a drink that is popular with all age groups and is found throughout the country.
 Interestingly, Calpis is based on the ancient Mongolian drink airag, which the inventor of Calpis, Kaiun Mishima, tasted during an expedition to Mongolia.

 9. Pocari Sweat